 Fellows work for one year, beginning in the fall (employment is at will, with the understanding that the DCAO may continue to employ any of the Fellows beyond the duration of the program).

 Currently, there are six Fellows, and each works for one of the following divisions of the DCAO:

 Fellows must be hard-working, energetic, able to connect effectively with clients and colleagues, and capable of handling significant responsibility immediately.
 In addition, Fellows must contribute to the diverse and creative thinking of the DCAO and must show initiative and seek out projects and feedback.

 When the DCAO is accepting applications for this program (typically a cover letter, resume, and writing sample), we will email the graduating class and post the opportunities in CDOnline.
 Representatives of the DCAO will review and screen applications, interview finalists, and select the Fellows.
 Applicants may apply to more than one of the divisions of the DCAO.

-Through the Judicial Fellowship Program ("JFP"), Colorado Law hires recent Colorado Law graduates to work for judges, courts, or certain governmental agencies during a five-month period (up to 500 hours total per graduate).
+Through the Judicial Fellowship Program ("JFP"), Colorado Law hires recent Colorado Law graduates to work up to 500 hours each for judges, courts, or certain government agencies during the months of October through March.
 The JFP is meant to provide recent graduates with meaningful work experience, enable recent graduates to focus on professional development, facilitate networking and resume development that will further recent graduates’ career and employment goals, and serve the legal community, particularly the judiciary.

-We expect to begin accepting applications in September for the 2014 JFP.
-We typically consider applications on a rolling basis, and encourage interested applicants to apply as soon as possible once the application becomes available.
+Members of the Class of 2014 (including December 2013 graduates) can apply for the JFP until October 24, 2014.
+We consider applications on a rolling basis, and encourage interested applicants to apply as soon as possible because funding is limited.